 Matching A Stick To Your Style

 Here’s where it gets a little more complicated.
-The information here is a rule of thumb, but it’s important to choose a stick that feels comfortable to you.
+The information here is a rule of thumb, but choosing a stick that feels comfortable to you is essential.

-Longer is also better for shooting, especially slapshots because it provides more leverage and helps whip the puck along.
+Longer is also better for shooting, especially slapshot because it provides more leverage and helps whip the puck along.

 Patrik Laine of the Winnipeg Jets stands at 6’’5, and uses a stick that’s long even relative to his towering frame.
 He used his fearsome shot to rack up an impressive 44 goals in his second year in the league.
 Check out how he leans on his stick to get the most possible flex and incredible power, which lets him fling the puck past goalies even when they know what’s coming.